Hritik003/Docker-Complete/01 Data Volumes Setup/Notes.md

-# Volumes and its setup
+# Volumes, Bind Mount and its setup

 This repo is mainly about the usage of volumes in the containers, and my notes on how does data is persistent inside the volumes even when container is removed.